 A leadership goal is an objective or target outcome that’s meant to improve your skills as a leader in a demonstrable way.
 These are typically used to increase effectiveness and drive professional growth from management.
 Leadership goals can be short or long-term objectives, though the end result must be an attainable and realistically achievable goal.

-Leadership development skills can help you
+Leadership Development Skills can help you with

 Leadership development skills can include several areas and help you: